Nevenall/blades-in-the-dark/src/01-the-basics.md

 #### Removing coin from your stash

 If you want to pull {coin} out of your stash, you may do so, at a cost.
-Your character sells off some of their assets and investments in order to get some quick cash. **For every 2 stash removed, you get 1 {coin} in cash.**
+Your character sells off some of their assets and investments in order to get some quick cash. **For every 2 stash removed, you get 1 {coin} in cash**.

 ## The Faction Game